harsizcool/havez/doc/fee-recommendation.md

-Dogecoin Fee Recommendation
+Havez Fee Recommendation
 ----------------------------

 _last updated for 1.14.6_

-The Dogecoin chain has a relatively low block interval, 1 megabyte blockspace and aims to provide a cheap means for people to transact.
+The Havez (based on Dogecoin so I'll refer to DOGE) chain has a relatively low block interval, 1 megabyte blockspace and aims to provide a cheap means for people to transact.
 Therefore, the biggest threat to the Dogecoin chain as a whole is spam and in 2014, a transaction fee and dust disincentive were introduced, to combat on-chain spam.